 With such hustle around Instagram Stories, it has become important to understand how well are your Instagram Stories received.
 With Instagram Insights provided for your stories, you can learn how many users are viewing, forwarding, or replying to your stories.
 You may also learn which Stories are bringing more attention and visits to your Instagram account.

 In this article, we will look at the ways to understand Instagram Insights for your Instagram Stories with the primary focus on the Navigation tab.

-What Does Navigation Tab Signify and how to Understand it?
+What Does Navigation in Instagram Stories Mean and How to Understand It?

 The navigation tab is a peculiar feature as it can get slightly confusing when you are trying to interpret its insights.
-Partly ambiguous, partly intelligent, navigation tab is the perfect way to know if your story is perceived.
+Partly ambiguous, partly intelligent, the navigation tab is the perfect way to know if your story is perceived.
 You get some understanding of people who are exiting your story or watching it again with their interaction numbers.